Is Map Reading Dead? A Cautionary Tale...

 “You took away the fire roads”, he said.
 “You have to add them back!”

 Fire roads?
-What the hell is he talking about?, I thought to myself.
+What is he talking about?, I thought to myself.

-But as I spoke with him, I quickly learned he was a firefighter, a firefighter who loved building apps on the side.
+But as I spoke with him, I quickly learned he was a firefighter, a firefighter who built apps on the side.

 “We use those roads to get to the fire”, he said.